domenic/count-to-6/lib/exercises/arrow_functions_part_1/problem.md

 Arrow functions are one of the most fun new features of ES6.

 In this exercise, we'll focus on one of the most common usage of arrow functions: shortening very simple functions.
-In ES6, you can write an arrow function like
+In ES6, you can write an arrow function like:

 ```js
 x => x + 1
 ```

-and that means the same thing as the ES5 code
+and that means the same thing as the ES5 code:

 ```js
 function (x) { return x + 1; }